scala/make-release-notes/hand-written.md

 We are pleased to announce the availability of Scala 2.12.0-M3!

-We would like to highlight the following changes since M2:
+Significant changes since M2 include:

-* The Scala REPL received a robust and flexible implementation of tab-completion (details below) - a fruitful collaboration between @som-snytt and @retronym
+* The REPL received a robust and flexible implementation of tab-completion (details below) - a fruitful collaboration between @som-snytt and @retronym
 * The `@implicitAmbiguous` annotation allows customizing the error message when an implicit search finds multiple ambiguous values (details below) - thanks @puffnfresh!
 * Enabling `-Ywarn-unused-import` now correctly warns about unused imports that were considered but discarded during an implicit search - thanks @som-snytt!
-* The optimizer now attempts to inline invocations of higher-order methods if the argument function is statically known, which eliminates polymorphic callsites.
-This is an intermediate step and will be refined further.
+* The optimizer now attempts to inline invocations of higher-order methods if the argument function is statically known, eliminating polymorphic callsites.
+(This work will be refined further in later milestones.)
-* The Scala library no longer contains a clone of Java's forkjoin library, but uses the one bundled in Java 8
+* The standard library no longer contains a clone of Java's fork/join library, but uses the one bundled in Java 8

 Compared to M2, this release resolves [21 issues](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20status%20%3D%20CLOSED%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20%3D%20%22Scala%202.12.0-M3%22%20ORDER%20BY%20component%20ASC%2C%20priority%20DESC).
 We merged [49 pull requests](https://github.com/scala/scala/pulls?q=is%3Apr+is%3Amerged+milestone%3A2.12.0-M3).
 <!-- Before upgrading, please also check the [known issues](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20status%3Dopen%20AND%20affectedVersion%20%3D%20%22Scala%202.11.7%22%20and%20fixVersion%20%3E%3D%20%22Scala%202.11.7%22%20ORDER%20BY%20component%20ASC%2C%20priority%20DESC) for this release.-->